Hisense 100U8QG 100"

 Common Features

-• Both use QLED, LED-backlit, LCD, Mini-LED display types.
+• Both use a QLED, LED-backlit, LCD, Mini-LED display type.

 • HDR10 support is available on both products.